HABD: On-board Hot Axle Box Detector

 Fully redundant system

-The Hot Axle Box Detection system uses a redundant design that removes any single point of failure.
+The Hot Axle Box Detector system uses a redundant design that removes any single point of failure.
 This delivers maximum reliability and safety across rail operations.

 Multiple independent sensors monitor axle box temperatures at all times.
 A backup component automatically takes over when a sensor fault or hardware issue occurs.